claire-lex/le-fuzzer-con/README.md

                   (eg: 0:\x06\x10;2:\xLL\xLL 6> Header + length on 2 bytes)
   -m    --min     Minimum size for packets.
   -n    --max     Maximum size for packets.
+  -s    --step    Step by step mode, wait for user input to send the next frame.
   -v    --verbose Verbose mode.
 ```

 **lock** is the most important argument to use, to set the location and content